WHY CHOOSE THIS COURSE?

 WHERE WILL IT TAKE ME?

-Throughout the course you will develop a wide range of invaluable skills that will enable you to succeed within A level Religious Studies, your studies beyond college and a plethora of future careers.
-Religious Studies is widely respected by universities and employers alike.
+Careers: Throughout the course you will develop a wide range of invaluable skills that will enable you to succeed within A Level Religious Studies, your studies beyond college and a plethora of future careers including careers in Law, Politics, Teaching, Health care, Counselling, Youth/Charity worker, Diplomacy, International Relations and the Police Force.

 ASSESSMENT ARRANGEMENTS